 Effect on Garden Plants

 Undetected, a tomato hornworm can do a fair amount of damage to its host plant.
 They have hearty appetites and can defoliate a plant in a matter of days.
 If they are detected and removed early on, however, the plant will recover just fine.

 Organic Control for Tomato Hornworm

 Because the hornworm is so large, the easiest and most effective way to get rid of it is to pick it off of plants as soon as you detect it.
 You can then either crush it or toss it into a bowl of soapy water.

 However, if you see a hornworm covered with white egg sacs, leave it alone.
-The egg sacs are those of a parasitic wasp called the Braconid Wasp.
+The egg sacs are those of a parasitic wasp called the braconid wasp, a beneficial insect.
 Let the eggs hatch, and you'll have an army of wasps ready to defend your garden against all types of pests.
 These wasps are not a threat to humans.

 Chemical Control for Tomato Hornworms